bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders.rst

 without explicitly specifying anything.
-The first big idea here is that we're not going to explicitly define any latent variables, that is, we won't say "this variable is for 0-9 digit", "this variable is for stroke width".
-Instead, we'll have our latent variables as a simple uninterpretable standard multivariate normal distributions :math:`\mathcal{N}(0, I)` where :math:`I` is the identify matrix.
+The first big idea here is that we're not going to explicitly define any latent variables, that is, we won't say "this variable is for 0-9 digit", "this variable is for stroke width", etc.  Instead, we'll have our latent variables as a simple uninterpretable standard multivariate normal distributions :math:`\mathcal{N}(0, I)` where :math:`I` is the identify matrix.
 You may be wondering how we can ever model anything complex if we just use a normal distribution?
 This leads us to the next big idea.

-The second big idea is that starting from any random variable :math:`Z`, there exists a *deterministic* function :math:`Y=g(Z)` such that :math:`Y` can be any target distribution you want (See the box on "Inverse Transform Sampling" below).  *The ingenious idea here is that we can learn* :math:`g(\cdot)` *from the data*!
-Thus, our variational autoencoder can transform our boring, old normal distribution into any funky shaped distribution we want.
+The second big idea is that starting from any random variable :math:`Z`, there exists a *deterministic* function :math:`Y=g(Z)` (under most conditions) such that :math:`Y` can be any target distribution you want (See the box on "Inverse Transform Sampling" below).  *The ingenious idea here is that we can learn* :math:`g(\cdot)` *from the data*!
+Thus, our variational autoencoder can transform our boring, old normal distribution into any funky shaped distribution we want!
 As you may have already guessed, we use a neural network as a function approximator to learn :math:`g(\cdot)`.

 The last little bit in defining our latent variable model is translating our latent variable into the final distribution of our observed data.
 Here,